MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/tool_use_guidelines.md

 ## 2. Confirmation and Verification
 - **User Confirmation:** I will always wait for explicit user confirmation after each tool use before proceeding to the next step.
 This is crucial for validating success and addressing any immediate issues.
 - **Error Handling:** If a tool operation fails, I will analyze the error details, identify the root cause, and adjust my approach before retrying or moving to an alternative solution.
+- **No Conversational Filler:** After each tool use, I will not respond with conversational filler.
+My response will be direct and technical, reflecting the outcome of the tool use.

 ## 3. Tool Selection and Parameters
 - **Optimal Tool Choice:** I will carefully select the most appropriate tool for each specific sub-task, considering its capabilities and limitations.